How Can You Whiten Your Teeth With Braces?

 3. Flossing Finesse: Essential for Stain Removal

-Flossing with braces can be challenging but is crucial for preventing stains.
+Flossing with braces can be challenging, but it is crucial for preventing stains.

 Use a floss threader or orthodontic flosser to navigate around brackets and wires.